sergiolampidecchia/CI2024_project-work/README.md

 ## Laboratory 2 - Travelling Salesman Problem
 ### Goal of the Lab
 The goal of this lab is to solve the Travelling Salesman Problem (TSP).

 The TSP is an optimization problem.
 Given a list of cities and the distances between each pair of them, the goal is to find the shortest possible route that starts and ends at the same city and visits each city exactly once.

 We tried solving it using a combination of Evolutionary Algorithm (which evolves the initial populations through selection, crossover, and mutation) and Simulated Annealing.

 The initial population is created using a greedy approach based on the Nearest Neighbour heuristic.
 This heuristic builds a solution by starting from a random city and repeatedly visiting the nearest city until the tour is complete.
 Although it does not guarantee an optimal result it quickly provides reasonably good solutions that serve as a solid foundation for further optimization.

 ### Helper Functions
+- `tsp_cost(tsp)`: validates whether the selected path starts and ends at the same city and includes all cities listed in the input CSV file.
+It then computes the total cost by summing the distances between consecutive cities along the path.

+- `Individual`: class which represents a candidate solution for the TSP.
+It has two attributes:
+    - `genome`: defines the sequence of visited cities.
+    - `fitness`: is the inverse of the path cost (used for optimization purposes).

+- `parent_selection(population)`: randomly selects a parent individual from the current population for reproduction.

+- `xover(p1: Individual, p2: Individual)`: a crossover operator that combines the genomes of two parents to generate an offspring.
+It first copies a random subsequence from the first parent (`p1`) into the child genome, then fills in the remaining genes with cities from the second parent (`p2`), preserving their order and avoiding duplicates.

+- `cycle_crossover(p1_genome, p2_genome)`: with a 50% probability, this function is invoked as an alternative crossover method.
+It applies the cyclic crossover technique, which ensures that the child inherits genetic material from both parents while preserving the relative order of cities from `p1`.

+- `mutation(p: Individual)`: randomly selects a segment of the genome (with length between 3 and 5), generates all possible inversions of the segment, and, with 30% probability, perform a shift of the segment to introduce variation.

 ```python
 def tsp_cost(tsp):
     assert tsp[0] == tsp[-1]